 The District has had a historical Land Use Procedures Bylaw 98-003 that has been in need of review and modernization as it was adopted in 1998.
-Staff have been working with the Development Process Improvements Advisory Committee from June to October, 2020 on a new draft Development Application Procedures Bylaw.
-A public hearing was held in relation to this new bylaw on November 9, 2020, and following the closure of the hearing, District Council provided third reading and adoption of the new Development Application Procedures Bylaw at their evening meeting of November 9, 2020, in addition to related amendments required to the Official Community Plan.
+District Council provided third reading and adoption of the new Development Application Procedures Bylaw at their evening meeting of November 9, 2020 in addition to related amendments required by the Official Community Plan.

-Please find below a link to the new Development Applications Procedure Bylaw:
+Please find a below a link to the new Development Applications Procedure Bylaw here.

 The intent of this review was to complete a high-level administrative review to clean up some of the inconsistencies of the zoning bylaw, create new use definitions, adjust regulations that were commonly requested for a variance, and to clean up the appearance of the bylaw to allow ease of use for both the public and staff.

 Please see the updated Zoning Bylaw here.